clayne/FROST-Fast/README.md

 **Crafting Highlight Fix**

-**Jump Grunt**

-**Stimpaks help you breathe**

 **Death effects Removed**

 Removes the intense blur applied upon death.

 **Screen Blur Removal - Low Health Only**

-Removes the intense blur applied when the player's health is low, but still keeps the blur applied if their head is crippled.
+Removes the intense blur applied when the player's health is low, but keeps the blur when the player's head is crippled.

 **Real Time Death (No Slow mo) - 20 seconds**

-Gives the player a sad moment to reflect on their most recent death.
+Gives the player a sad (or hilarious) moment to reflect on their most recent death.

 **Smokeable Cigars - Cigarettes - Joints - With HardCore Auto Save**